agentmodels/agentmodels.org/chapters/04-mdp.md

 We extend the code above by adding checks for whether a state is terminal.
 If Alice reaches a restaurant, she receives the restaurant's utility score and the decision problem ends.

-The function `displayGrid` visualizes a gridworld MDP.
+The function `GridWorld.draw` visualizes a gridworld MDP.

 ~~~~
 var noiseProb = 0;